jdeath/Bedrock-Homeassistant/README.md

 ```
 Hopefully this capability will be integrated into the built-in Minecraft Server Integration because the format should be almost identical

-Place bedrock folder in your custom components
+Place minecraft_server folder in your custom components

 Add a new minecraft integration from Configuration->Integrations

+You will have to re-add any existing java servers, as ths overwrites the built-in integration